kelda/katacoda-scenarios/node-todo/login.md

-Wait for the initialization script to finish, which takes about a minute.
+Wait for the initialization script to finish, which takes about 15 seconds.

 Once you can type into the terminal: